SmartyTomato/AHKManager/README.md

 # Features
 1. Library management
       - Add local folder into repository as library, each library is a spearate directory in file system
-      - Library only reflects whats on the local folder, use profile if you want customize whats
       - Library can be started and stoped in the library tab
 2. Profile management
       - Create and delete profile